 Students who withdraw from the School for any reason during the first 60 percent of the term will receive a pro rata rebate of tuition.
 Once the student has completed 60 percent of the term, there will be no rebate of tuition.
-In 2001-2002, no portion of tuition will be rebated in the fall term after November 2, 2001 for Nurse-Midwifery students and November 3, 2001 for all other students, and after March 31, 2002 in the spring term for all students.
+In 2002-2003, no portion of tuition will be rebated in the fall term after November 1, 2002 for Nurse-Midwifery students in the first year of specialization and November 2, 2002 for all other students, and after March 30, 2003 in the spring term for all students.